Pacioretty scores twice, Golden Knights top Canucks 6-3 - WHIZ News

 Nick Holden, Valentin Zykov, Jonathan Marchessault and Mark Stone also scored for the Golden Knights.
 It was the fifth time this season Vegas had five different goal scorers in a game.

-The Golden Knights, who recently lost of 10 of 13, are now alone in second place in the Pacific Division, just one point behind Arizona.
+To the delight of the announced gathering of 18,066, Fleury had his typical highlight-reel saves of the game.
+The first came in the second period against Josh Levio, who came out of the penalty box and ended up on a breakaway, but the 16-year veteran goaltender’s diving poke check thwarted the effort.
+The second came in the third period, when he quickly slid across his crease to stop Elias Pettersson from making it a one-goal game.

+“Those are fun ones, I think when you’re a goalie, you can dive around and make sliding saves,” said Fleury, who also got career win No. 452, two shy of Curtis Joseph for sixth all-time.
+“They’re the ones I smile more, I have more fun doing.
+Obviously it’s a lot more fun when they don’t go in the net.”

-Elias Pettersson, Brock Boeser and Jake Virtanen scored for the Canucks.
-Jacob Markstrom made 34 saves to fall to 1-6-1 in his career against the Golden Knights.
-Michael DePietro replaced Markstrom late in the third period, allowed one goal on seven shots.
+Pettersson, Brock Boeser and Jake Virtanen did find the back of the net against Fleury, while Jacob Markstrom made 34 saves to fall to 1-6-1 in his career against the Golden Knights.
+Michael DePietro replaced Markstrom late in the third period and allowed one goal on seven shots.

-Holden gave Vegas a 1-0 lead when he lasered a shot from the top, through traffic and past Markstrom 2:22 into the game.
-Paul Stastny was credited with the assist, just his second in 25 games.

-It wouldn’t take long for Vancouver to answer, as Pettersson’s face-first, sprawling swipe at a rebound found its way into the open net to tie it at 4:03.
+The Canucks, who played the second of a back-to-back after a 4-2 loss in San Jose on Saturday, dropped to 6-12-4 when their opponent scores first and 2-10-1 when trailing after the first period.

+“It’s well known you don’t want to give up the first goal in the league,” Vancouver coach Travis Green said.
+“It’s hard to come back in this league.
+But I think that was the least of our worries tonight.
+We weren’t very good.”

 UP NEXT